onehate/OrangeThermal/README.md

+WORK IN PROGRESS!

-picoThermal is a fork off of picoReflow by [apollo-ng].
-It is intended to make it more versatile (suited for reflow oven or ceramic kiln) by adding several features:
+OrangeThermal is a fork off of picoThermal by [Petronator], which is a fork off of picoReflow by [apollo-ng].
+It is intended to make it work on Orange Pi Zero 2 for PCB reflow ovens:

+The following is added by Petronator to the

 * Ability to disable cooling, air, door sensor, etc.
 * Handling of two separate heaters